rizkinov/cbre-generative-visual/CONTRIBUTING.md

 1. Start the development server: `npm run dev`
 2. Visit http://localhost:3000 to see the example pages
 3. Make your changes to components or documentation
-4. Test your changes thoroughly
+4. Test your changes thoroughly:
+   - Run type checking: `npm run type-check`
+   - Build the library: `npm run build:lib`
+   - Run validation: `npm run validate`
 5. Commit your changes with descriptive commit messages

 ## Pull Request Process